isegkos/pwd-canvas-sketch/README.md

 Command [4] will take a minute, so please wait (do not mind the warnings).
 After command [5], you will get an environment where you can run canva-sketch commands, like:
 - to create a new sketch:
   - canvas-sketch sketch.js --new
-- canvas-sketch sketch.js (to open an existing sketch)
+- to open an existing sketch:
+  - canvas-sketch sketch.js

 Whenever you want to stop working on a sketch and start/open another sketch, press CTRL+C and give the next canvas-sketch command.